-As a better alternative, use mediation, clear the decks and continue to manage your business with a considerably lower level of personal stress - and no six-figure bill.
+As a better alternative, use business mediation, clear the decks and continue to manage your business with a considerably lower level of personal stress - and no six-figure bill.

 Mediation has been around at least since the time of King Solomon (Bible: 1 Kings 3:16-28) and probably earlier.
 Nowadays, family law takes a gentler view than Solomon did, and many more people use mediation.

 Although it usually takes place face to face between two people, it can also take place in other ways: at distance (online or via teleconference) and between many parties.

 Mediation doesn't just focus on who is right in law

 A frequent contributor to a conflict stems from parties feeling they are not being heard, not appreciated, or misunderstood.
 In other words there is a substantial emotional element.